Feacur/obsolete__UnityEngineStudy_5_2017_2018/README.md

 # Summary
 Test assignment on Unity, UI and programming stuff

-Up to the point it has been like 32 hours of pure busy time.
-Not bad, I believe.
-Besides this project turned out to be extremely instrumental for my current job.
-For reals, you need to sit back sometimes, put your busy work down for a while and do some R&D.

 # How to work with this stuff
 ### Build the project and asset bundles using these
 * See "Assets/Plugins/Custom/Editor/AssetBundlesBuilder.cs"